-As America marks the one-year anniversary of the Boston Marathon bombings, look back at the history of terrorist attacks on home soil.
+As suspected Boston Marathon bomber Dzhokhar Tsarnaev's trial begins, take a look back at the history of terrorist attacks on home soil.

 It's easy to upload your photos and/or videos on News8000.com.
 Once you do, we'll share your upload with the community!

 To complete your registration on this site, please supply an address.

 Please confirm or modify the email address to which you will have subscription offers sent.

 For a more personalized experience, please supply the following optional information.